-All links from your Google Shopping have to land directly on the destination page of your product, meaning that the page itself must have an ordering function available.
+All links from your Google Shopping have to land directly on the destination page of your product, meaning the page itself must have an ordering function available.
 Google’s Policy mentions that linking to a page that does not contain the ordering button of that particular product will not be a valid submission.
-If you think about it it’s very logical, place yourself in the shoes of your customer.
-When searching for products inside Google Shopping, you most likely already know what you want and are pretty much committed into buying the product.
+So, if you think about it, it’s very logical, place yourself in the shoes of your customer.
+When searching for products inside Google Shopping, you most likely already know what you want and are pretty much committed to buying the product.

-Placing the ordering button is best located above the fold, or very close to the fold.
-When we talk about the fold, it means that whatever you need to focus on needs to be within the first 500 pixels of your page.
-This based on Google’s research gathered from its users, calculated by the average screen size.
+Placing the ordering button is best located above the fold or very close to the fold.
+When we talk about the fold, it means that whatever you need to focus on needs to be within the first 500 pixels of your page or visible on the page without scrolling.
+The 500 pixels recommendation is based on Google’s research gathered from its users, calculated by the average screen size.

-This figure will eventually be much smaller, reason being is that now on average 40% of internet traffic is mobile.
+This figure will eventually be much smaller.
+The reason being is that now on average, 40% of internet traffic is mobile.
 Mobile devices don’t have much space to enable the same pixel rule as desktop devices.
-My advice when developing your site is to make sure that the button is as high as possible and if your working with floating objects. ie left and right, to place your add to basket button to the left.
-So that when you disable floating objects on mobile devices that the button is above the rest of the content.
+When developing your site, my advice is to make sure that the button is as high as possible and if you’re working with floating objects. ie left and right, to place your add to basket button to the left.
+So that when you disable floating objects on mobile devices, the button is above the rest of the content.

-When you have multiple prices such as including tax, excluding tax, markdowns etc… you will need to ensure the following are done.
+When you have multiple prices such as tax, excluding tax, markdowns, etc., you will need to ensure the following are done.

-Here is an example how to do it correctly.
+Here is an example of how to do it correctly.

-If you have multiple products listed on one page, than you need to make it obvious to the customer which one to select.
+If you have multiple products listed on one page, you need to make it evident to the customer to select.
 One way to direct your customers to the right section of the page is to use a hashtag reference #mysecondproduct at the end of the URL.
-Using a hashtag such as http://www.mywebsite.com/product/#mysecondproduct will force the browser to locate an id element on that page that has mysecondproduct as the ID selector.
+For example, using a hashtag such as http://www.mywebsite.com/product/#mysecondproduct will force the browser to locate an id element on that page that has mysecondproduct as the ID selector.

-Alternatively rebuild the site so that each product has its own page, obviously this is not always possible for each merchant.
+Alternatively, rebuild the site so that each product has its page.
+This is not always possible for each merchant.

-If you have a landing page with variants which can be selected via a drop down menu.
-Than the best practice for having variants on one page is to submit a query string URL to Google Merchant that can pre select the option when the link is clicked on.
+Suppose you have a landing page with variants that can be selected via a drop-down menu.
+Then the best practice for having variants on one page is to submit a query string URL to Google Merchant that can pre-select the option when the link was clicked on.

-The link above will need to change the option of the drop down menu, the price and the availability of the product.
+The link above will need to change the drop-down menu option, the price, and the availability of the product.

 Why would you do this?

-Imagine being the customer yourself, you search for a product on Google Shopping for example Hand Cream 160z.
-When you click on the ad and you are brought to the merchant’s website and if you did not do the above, the customer will have to click on the size again.
-Which could reduce the conversion rate.
-The best tactic is to always shorten the distance between the initial click and the checkout.
+Imagine being the customer yourself.
+You search for a product on Google Shopping, for example, Hand Cream 160z.
+When you click on the ad, and you are brought to the merchant’s website, and if you did not do the above, the customer would have to click on the size again, which could reduce the conversion rate.
+So the best tactic is always to shorten the distance between the initial click and the checkout.

-By pre selecting the product that the customer has chosen in Google Shopping will increase the chances of sale.
+Pre-selecting the product that the customer has chosen in Google Shopping will increase the chances of a sale.

 When creating your script